-- 1) Clips must be - 1) proprietary (not shop fabricated) and must be acceptable to the roll form machine manufacturer, for use with Architectural Sheet Metal Roof systems. - 2) compatible with the metal panel and other materials they contact. - 2) Unless otherwise specified by the Design Authority, clips must be attached by at least two fasteners and have evenly spaced indents or guide holes for fastener placement.
-Attachment clips for metal roofing systems must be formed from - 1) Steel (Z275 or G90)(AZ50 or AZM150). - 2) Aluminum. - 3) Stainless Steel. - 3) EPDM foam pads used to support panel clips must be sufficiently dense and thick (after compression) to equal the thickness of the ventilation layer.
+1) Clips must be

+1) proprietary (not shop fabricated) and must be acceptable to the roll form machine manufacturer, for use with Architectural Sheet Metal Roof Systems.

+- 2) compatible with the metal panel and other materials they contact. - 2) Unless otherwise specified by the Design Authority, clips must be attached by at least two fasteners and have evenly spaced indents or guide holes for fastener placement.
+Attachment clips for Architectural Sheet Metal Roof Systems must be formed from - 1) Steel (Z275 or G90)(AZ50 or AZM150). - 2) Aluminum. - 3) Stainless Steel. - 3) EPDM foam pads used to support panel clips must be sufficiently dense and thick (after compression) to equal the thickness of the ventilation layer.
 See also 9.3.3 Panel Securement and 8.3.3 Separation and Ventilation Layers.

-9.2.5 Sealants
+9.2.6 Sealants